Self Care As A Superpower

 Self-care looks different for everyone and can support multiple dimensions of wellbeing:

-Physical self-care: Nourishing your body through sleep, movement, hydration, and rest
+Physical self-care: Nourishing your body through sleep, movement, hydration, nutrition and rest

 Emotional self-care: Allowing space to feel, express, and process emotions in healthy ways

-Social self-care: Cultivating supportive relationships and meaningful connection
+Social self-care: Cultivating supportive relationships and meaningful connections

 Spiritual self-care: Connecting to purpose, gratitude, nature, or something greater than yourself